httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 this attack in a variety of ways; examples include checking for a Signed Certificate Timestamp
 {{?RFC6929}}, or performing certificate revocation checks.

+The Origin Set's size is unbounded by this specification, and thus could be used by attackers to exhaust client resources.
+To mitigate this risk, clients can monitor their state commitment and close the connection if it is too high.
 --- back